andmo22/csv-web-tools/README.md

 # csv-web-tools
-Manipulate CSVs in the Browser
+Manipulate CSVs in the browser using PapaParse.

 ## Running Locally